Mike-Bros/folder-file-combiner/README.md

 ### Combining Files in a Specific Folder
 1. Right-click on any folder in Obsidian
 2. Select "Combine Markdown Files"
-3. A new file will be created in that folder named `foldername_combined.md`
+3. A new file will be created in that folder with a name based on your suffix settings

 ### Combining All Vault Files
 You have two options:
 1. Click the ribbon icon (file stack) in the left sidebar
 2. Use the command palette (Ctrl/Cmd + P) and search for "Combine All Markdown Files"

-The combined vault file will be created in your vault root as `vault_combined_TIMESTAMP.md`
+The combined vault file will be created in your vault root with a name based on your suffix settings

 ### Settings

 You can configure the plugin in Settings > Folder File Combiner:
 - Toggle the ribbon icon visibility
+- Include directory structure context in combined files
+- Choose filename suffix style:
+	- Timestamp: Customize format using Moment.js patterns (e.g., YYYY-MM-DD-HH-mm-ss)
+	- Random: Configure length and character set for random string generation
+- Live preview of timestamp format

 ## Development